valhuber/payment_allocation_graphene/README.md

 Background
 ----------
-**GraphQL** (as I understand it) moves API definition from the server team (company, or org in company) to the consumers, who clearly better understand their requirements.
+**GraphQL** (as I understand it) moves API definition from the server team to the consumers, who clearly better understand their requirements.
 Clear specifications can reduce traffic, in either size and or number of messages.
-The focus is on **efficient retrieval.**
+The focus is on **efficient retrieval and organizational independence.**

 **Logic Base** can reduce update logic coding (a signficant part of any database app) by 40X, by using